Multiple Databases in One Postgres Container

 This will be run as part of the initialisation script for Postgres.
 You can see the new environment variable which is used by the script:

-POSTGRES_MULTIPLE_DATABASES: solid_cache, solid_queue
+POSTGRES_MULTIPLE_DATABASES: solid_cache, solid_queue, solid_cable

 Next post, we'll see how to setup PGBouncer.